BX-Coding/pyatch-worker/README.md

 # pyatch-worker
-The worker that acts as the driver to the Pyatch VM
+This repo is archived as its functionality is now internal to the Patch-VM